ilmente/tadaaa/README.md

 Not a big one, really.
 It mostly started as an experiment, a way to challenge myself in understanding and developing some solid typescript code.
 I picked up *throttle* and *debounce* because I actually need them in several projects, and I thought:
 "Well, I might just develop them myself, according to my needs.
-It's gonna be both edifying and somewhat useful.".
+It's gonna be both edifying and somewhat useful."

 I know there are plenty of libraries doing *throttle* and *debounce*, but I had a very clear design in mind and I wanted them to be typescript native.
 And here is the result!